The Red Dress

 In other words, a lot of people think a lot of different things about what Felicity was wearing.
 What matters is how Felicity felt.
 What matters when you pick out your clothes is how you feel – do you feel confident?
 Do you feel fabulous?
 Do you feel shy?
 Do you feel adventurous?
 Do you feel sparkly?
 Do you feel casual?
 Do you feel like trying something new?
 And most importantly, do you feel comfortable?

-The reality is that research shows that most convicted rapists don't remember what their victim was wearing.
+So what are the statistics about provocative dress and rape?
+The reality is that research shows that most convicted rapists don’t remember what their victim was wearing.
 In fact, a Federal Commission on Crime of Violence Study found that only 4.4% of all reported rapes involved provocative behavior on the part of the victim – in murder cases 22% involved such behavior (which could be as simple as a glance).